kusum0711/Prodigy_Infotech/README.md

 # Prodigy Infotech
 Prodigy Infotech offered me a chance to showcase my skills in data science with the provided datasets.
-So here are the three tasks that I have preformed for this internship.
+So here are the three tasks that I have performed for this internship.